ASIA • INVESTMENT

 There are other reasons why Korea makes sense as a stepping stone in Asia.

-Given Korea’s world-leading IT infrastructure, the result of heavy investment up to 20 years ago, it serves as great platform upon which to develop new technology.
+Given Korea’s world-leading IT infrastructure, the result of heavy investment up to 20 years ago, it serves as a great platform upon which to develop new technology.
 Now a top 15 global economy, the nation boasts among the world’s fastest mobile internet speeds and 88% of Koreans own a smartphone.
 It’s also safe and stable, exemplified recently by the peaceful impeachment of its president.
-The nation’s capital, bulging with around 26 million inhabitants, presents a viable test market in Asia where trends catch on with lightening speed.
-Those trends often make their way to other Asian markets thanks to Seoul’s status as an Asian trend setter.
+The nation’s capital, bulging with around 26 million inhabitants, presents a viable test market in Asia where trends catch on with lightning speed.
+Those trends often make their way to other Asian markets thanks to Seoul’s status as an Asian trendsetter.